Home

 Mellotrons used:

 Orchestral Manoeuvres in the Dark.
 A ludicrously pretentious name for a band, thankfully usually shortened to 'OMD'; even the band later dropped the 'in the Dark' bit, although the damage had been done by then.
 I remember liking their synth-pop classic Enola Gay at the time, though I never really heard anything much more by them until recently.
 What had passed me by was their rather major Mellotron/Novatron use on their third and fourth albums from the early '80s.
-Paul Humphreys and Andy McCluskey both played 'Tron, along with just about everything else, which sort of makes them a synth-pop duo, I suppose, though they broke out of that particular mould pretty early on.
+Paul Humphreys and Andy McCluskey both played Mellotron, along with just about everything else, which sort of makes them a synth-pop duo, I suppose, though they broke out of that particular mould pretty early on.
 Incidentally, I'm amused to see that they were managed by 'Gordian' Troeller, Peter Hammill associate extraordinaire.

 Both Joan of Arc singles features Mellotron on their flips, Joan Of Arc having an early version of Romance Of The Telescope, complete with choirs, while Maid Of Orleans is backed with Navigation (which has also lent its title to a recent-ish compilation of b-sides), with some very upfront strings.
 In 2003, Virgin finally released an expanded version of the album, containing various b-sides and the like, both tracks included, also available on the aforementioned Navigation.

 Dazzle Ships is far more experimental than its predecessors and, for that matter, its successors (the title, by the way, refers to a British experiment at camouflaging naval vessels).
 They used various non-standard equipment, including a Speak-and-Spell toy, a shortwave radio and a typewriter, although the results (ABC Auto-Industry, Dazzle Ships itself) sometimes sit awkwardly alongside the more mainstream tracks (Genetic Engineering and Telegraph were both hits).
-On the Novatron front, again, I can only hear three tracks, as I believe some of the murkier choir sounds are Emulator, with both being used on The Romance Of The Telescope.
+On the Novatron front, again, I can only hear three tracks, as I believe some of the murkier choir sounds are Emulator, both being used on The Romance Of The Telescope.
 As for the others, International has some 'stabbed' string chords running through it, while Silent Running (title inspired by, but nothing to do with the film) has layered string chords alongside various contemporary synths.
 Incidentally, none of the six bonus tracks on the expanded CD feature any Mellotron.

-Although the pair retired their Novatron from future albums, it turns up on a couple of tracks from '84.
-The Avenue, from the 12" version of Locomotion, features a powerful choir part, while the truly excellent (The Angels Keep Turning) The Wheels Of The Universe (originally available on a one-sided single with early copies of '84's Junk Culture) also features full-on choirs.
-Incidentally, this reminds me, more than anything of a Pallas b-side from the same year, bizarrely, although I consider it fairly unlikely that either band member might've heard said track.
 As previously mentioned, 2001's Navigation: The OMD B-Sides mops up all of their Mellotron rarities.
 Unsurprisingly, it's a bit of a ragbag of tracks, the duo's 1980 cover of Waiting For The Man (on the flip of Messages) and the dullsville Sugar Tax (from '91) are fairly unnecessary, while many of its tracks are now available on expanded CD versions of the band's catalogue, although it provides a fascinating alternative look at their career.

 interviews